 The Southworth Library Association, managed by a local Board of Trustees is a member library with the Finger Lakes Library System, which includes 34 member libraries in Central New York.
 These libraries provide access to nearly a million items, including books, movies, audiobooks and downloadable audio and e-books.

-The library has over 25,000 books, magazines, audiobooks and movies for all ages and interests.
+The library has over 35,000 books, magazines, audiobooks and movies for all ages and interests.
 Special items include local history books, microfilmed copies of historic area newspapers, playaways and large print books.
-We also provide access to downloadable audio and visual materials for iPod, MP3 and eReader devices including NOOK, Kindle and iPads using Overdrive.
+We also provide access to downloadable audio and digital materials using the Overdrive and Libby apps.
 Access the list of items in our catalog.

-The library has 14 Public Computers for patron use.
-They are all Windows based and internet compatible.
+The library has 14 Public Computers for patron use for accessing the internet and some Office products.
 Patrons must read, agree to and sign the Internet Usage Policy to use computers.

 Please take a look at our most recent annual report to the community: